yanheng66/CS6650HW6_Terraform/README.md

 packer validate ami.pkr.hcl
 packer build ami.pkr.hcl
 ```
-Once successfully, You can navigate to AMI to confirm.
-You will the pre-baked AMI ID.
+Once success, You can navigate to AMI to confirm.
+You will need the pre-baked AMI ID next.

 ### Run Terraform